 Hummingbirds, much like bees, are important pollinators.
 When they feed, their foreheads rub against the stamens and pistils of flowers.
 This allows them to collect pollen.
 As they move from one flower to another, they drop pollen particles which facilitate pollination and plant reproduction.

-Also, hummingbirds feed on small insects that can be detrimental to your plants, especially vegetable gardens.
+Also, hummingbirds feed on small size and tiny insects that can be detrimental to your plants, especially vegetable gardens.

 You might also like: Hydrogen Peroxide In The Garden: How & Why To Use It